snakemake/snakemake-executor-plugin-slurm/docs/further.md

 $ snakemake --set-resources calc_pi:mpi="mpiexec" ...
 ```

+To submit "ordinary" MPI jobs, submitting with `tasks` (the MPI ranks) is sufficient.
+Alternatively, on some clusters, it might be convenient to just configure `nodes`.
+Consider using a combination of `tasks` and `cpus_per_task` for hybrid applications (those that use ranks (multiprocessing) and threads).
+A detailed topology layout can be achieved using the `slurm_extra` parameter (see below) using further flags like `--distribution`.

 ## Running Jobs locally

 Not all Snakemake workflows are adapted for heterogeneous environments, particularly clusters.
 Users might want to avoid the submission of _all_ rules as cluster jobs.
 Non-cluster jobs should usually include _short_ jobs, e.g. internet downloads or plotting rules.